sassy-crick/software-installation/README.md

 ## To Do:

-It needs to be tested on Lustre and/or Ceph as well but that does currently not work as `fusermount` on Rosalind is too old.
+It needs to be tested on Lustre and/or Ceph as well but that does currently not work as `fusermount` on at the current cluster is too old.

+Also, as mentioned above, the `archpsec.py` needs to be installed in a better way.